content-left-bg.png

 Promoting a successful transition for children and families from home or early childhood education to school, including leading the:

-Inclusion ready: Enhancing inclusive practices, pathways and partnerships
+Inclusion ready: enhancing inclusive practices, pathways and partnerships

 The inclusion page on the Early Childhood Education and Care website is a collection of evidence-informed resources to support the work of educators and services in the early childhood education and care sector.